-PIN "lockout" system - To keep unauthorized individuals from accessing your account by guessing your PIN, we have instituted a PIN lockout system.
-If your PIN is entered incorrectly three consecutive times, the user is "locked out" of the system until the bank verifies the identity of the user.
+Password "lockout" system - To keep unauthorized individuals from accessing your account by guessing your password, we have instituted a password lockout system.
+If your password is entered incorrectly three consecutive times, the user is "locked out" of the system until the bank verifies the identity of the user.

 Secure Data Transfer